Martenfur/BatteryBud/README.md

 ## Features

-- **Completely seamless** - the proram is designed to mimic the style of Windows and looks just like any other system icon.
+- **Completely seamless** - the program is designed to mimic the style of Windows and looks just like any other system icon.
 - **HiDPI support -** will look good regardless of DPI.
 - **Low battery alarm** - If you keep forgetting to charge your battery, Simple Battery Display will remind you when your battery drops below a certain percentage.